kahlow/YTC-Dev-PreCourse/Conditions/conditionals.md

 #Conditional Statements

 Conditional statements are the bread and butter of software development.
 They’re used everywhere!
 The phrase *conditional statements* is a fancy way to say decisions.
-In logic, it’s very common to represent a decision by saying “If this, then that” That’s exactly how you do it in programming too!
+In logic, it’s very common to represent a decision by saying “If this, then that” That is exactly how you do it in programming too!
 Neat!

 Let’s take a look using pseudo code:

     a = 3

-    if a = 3 then
+    if a == 3 then
         print “The variable ‘a’ equals 3!”

 Wasn’t that easy?!
 That is a conditional statement.